-- I can confirm that student representatives have been consulted about this change YES - I can confirm that colleagues impacted by this change have been consulted YES - I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report YES
+I can confirm that student representatives have been consulted about this change YES

+I can confirm that colleagues impacted by this change have been consulted YES

+I have retained evidence of these consultations which will be summarized within the Programme Enhancement Report YES

-Signature: Alison P. Wills
+Signature: Alison P. Wills Date : 28/11/21

+Name of Head of Department: Wanda McCormick

-- I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department; OR; - I confirm that this change does require additional resources and have included a completed Resource Impact and Authorisation Form
+require additional resources beyond the scope of those already

+present or planned for by the depa

+ire additional resources and have included a completed Resource

+Impact and Authorisation Form

+$\bigcirc$

+11 Marsh

+all comos

+Signature: Date : 24/01/2022

-Signature: Date: 24/01/2022 Approval Committee and Date: Refresh Approval Panel action 2022 03 21 Change approved with effect from: 01 September 2022 (2020 intake onwards) Resulting new version number: 3.0
+Approval Committee and Date: Refresh Approval Panel action 2022 03 21

+Change approved with effect from: 01 September 2022 (2020 intake onwards)

-Current version number: 1.2 Outline Change Details: HANVG4-15-3 Foundation Skills Development Module code changed from HANV8A-30-3 to HANVG4-15-3 - reduced to 15 credits.
-Assessment component A changed from written exam to in class test.
-HANVFP-30-3 Foundation Animal Studies Module code changed from HANV8G-15-3 to HANVFP-30-3 - increased to 30 credits.
-Assessment component B changed from in class test to written examination.
-Part 6: Assessment Map Level 5 compulsory/optional module Managing Animal Wellbeing for Human-Animal Interactions -Component A changed from portfolio to report and weighting changed to 40%.
-Component B added -60% written assignment.
-Part 1: UCAS code added for Stage 3: C869 Parts 1 and 3: Foundation interim award updated to Higher Education Foundation Certificate in Academic Skills.
-Material Alteration: Yes Rationale: Updated to reflect module changes: modules amended in response to students' request for more subject-specific content in the Foundation year second semester.
-Interim award: after a review of the interim award titles, it was agreed this revised title provided better clarity.
-Change requested by: Ben Brilot I can confirm that student representatives have been consulted about this change
+Resulting new version number: 3.0

+Current version number: 1.2

+Outline Change Details:

+HANVG4-15-3 Foundation Skills Develo

+Assessment component A changed from -3 to HANVG4-15-3 - reduced to 15 credits.

+HANVFP-30-3 Foundation Animal Studi

+5-3 to HANVFP-30-3 - increased to 30 credits.

+Assessment component B changed from

+Part 6: Assessment Map

+naging Animal Wellbeing for Human-Animal Interactions -

+report and weighting changed to 40%.
+Component B added -

+60% written assignment.
+2060

+Part 1: UCAS code added for Stage 3: C869 Parts 1 and 3: Foundation interim award updated to Higher Education Foundation Certificate in

+Academic Skills.

+Material Alteration: Yes

+Rationale:

+Updated to reflect module changes: modules amended in response to students' request for more

+subject-specific content in the Foundation year second semester.

+Interim award: after a review of the interim award titles, it was agreed this revised title provided better

+clarity.
+Change requested by: Ben Brilot

-- I can confirm that colleagues impacted by this change have been consulted - I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report
+I can confirm that student representatives have been consulted about this change

+acted by this change have been consulted

+e consultations, which will be summarized within the Programme

-Signature: Date : 06/03/21 Name of Head of Department: Dr Wanda Mc I confirm that this change does not require present or planned for by the department e additional resources beyond the scope of those already Signature: Date : 8/3/2021 Approval Committee and Date: CVC Chair's action 2021 04 26 Change approved with effect from: 01 September 2021 Resulting new version number: 2.0 (2021 intake onwards)
+Enhancement Report

+OAT

+(x)

+Signature: Date: 06/03/21

+Name of Head of Department: Dr War

+require additional resources beyond the scope of those already

+present or planned for by the depa artment

+1 March

+Signatura Data: 0/2/2021

+Signature: Approval Committee and Date: Date: 8/3/2021 CVC Chair's action 2021 04 26

+Change approved with effect from: 01 September 2021

+Resulting new version number: 2.0 (2021 intake onwards)